joonakeskitalo/joonakeskitalo.github.io/_posts/2024-06-14-Useful-things.md

 ### Hotkeys to instantly open and hide apps

+Update: [LeaderKey](https://github.com/mikker/LeaderKey.app) is an application made just this idea in mind.

 Originally I used [Apptivate](http://www.apptivateapp.com/), but it hasn't been updated in a while, so I've made a [Hammerspoon](https://www.hammerspoon.org/) implementation.
 A hotkey or a chord of keystrokes is used to instantly open or hide (if active) application.
 It becomes second nature and one doesn't need to even think about cmd-tab, finding specific icons or windows to activate the app they need.

 ```